zzzprojects/docs/dapper-plus.net/pages/documentations/audit/audit-action-type.md

 ### Result

-We will split the `AuditEntries` list by their `AuditActionType` value:
+We will split the `AuditEntries` list by their `AuditActionType` value.

 ### Code